StephanieLarocque/ift6266_project/README.md

 - Strided convolution : I also tried Strided convolution instead of pooling layers, but that didn't help much.
 - LeakyRectify : Use of Leaky relu instead of relu didn't change training enough neither, for different values of leakiness.

+I was already using batch normalisation for each convolution.

 ### 3. Learning rates
 I tried different learning rates.
 A smaller learning rate (~0.0001) for the discriminator than generator's learning rate (~0.01) was needed to obtain some results (a few epochs) before NaNs.